This is a complete growth marketing framework and guide for photographers, writers, artists, and creators alike.

 In 2015, Google wanted to “more easily and logically expand into domains outside of internet search and advertising” (Investopedia).

-They had different products and offerings but they did not want to misalign with their positioning with Google as an internet search and advertising platform.
+They had different products and offerings but they did not want to misalign their positioning with Google as an internet search and advertising platform.

 When users think of Google, they still think of the internet search platform, and when users think of Google Fiber, they think of the super-fast Internet.